Professor Andrew Livingston

 The Livingston Group enjoy outreach and public engagement, regularly contributing to the Imperial Festival and Imperial Fringe.
 Professor Livingston also enjoys giving lectures to non-specialist audiences on his research, and entrepreneurial experiences.

 In 2017, Professor Livingston was appointed as the Interim Academic Lead for the Rosalind Franklin Institute.
-He will act as Interim Director from November 2019 to June 2019, when Professor James Naismith takes up the post.
+He became a Board member and trustee in June 2019.